epic-gateway/true-ingress/README.md

 #### pfc_cli_go check

-Check whether PFC is present and running on the system.
+Check whether TrueIngress is present and running on the system.

     pfc_cli_go check